Elementary-team/flutter-elementary/packages/elementary_helper/README.md

 The returned `Future` completes with the result on success, or completes with the error (and additionally calls `handleError`) on failure.
 Tasks that are still running when the model is disposed do not complete — their futures remain pending and are collected by the GC together with the model.

 > **Note:** Do not await the result of `exec` from outside the wm/model's own scopes (e.g. from a global service).
-Such a caller would be permanently suspended after disposal and would not be collected by the GC as part of the model's cycle.
+Such a caller would be permanently suspended after disposal and would not be collected by the GC as part of the model's lifecycle.

 ### SequentialExecutor